goodwi11/Documentation_en/docs/source/generators/wordpress.rst

  PHP safe page files must be uploaded to the server or hosting only through an FTP client and placed in the root folder.

-Possible errors and their solutions
+Possible Errors and Their Solutions
 ===================================

 | 1. **There has been a critical error on this website** - this error indicates that the server or hosting does not meet the system requirements and file placement requirements.
 Additionally, check all settings or contact your server or hosting support to adapt the configuration to our requirements.